 Under the Hog Price Insurance Program, producers will have the option to purchase an insurance policy based on a forecasted hog price.
 When the policy expires the coverage purchased is compared to a settlement price that reflects the monthly average price of market hogs.
 If the settlement price is below the insured price, a payment of the difference is made.

-By offering WHPIP continuously throughout the year, producers will have the flexibility to match coverage in relation to their own hog operation and anticipated marketings.
+By offering WLPIP continuously throughout the year, producers will have the flexibility to match coverage in relation to their own hog operation and anticipated marketings.

 Features of the Hog Price Insurance include: